Information for counselors

 What's your evaluation criteria?

 As part of a holistic, two-person review process, we evaluate each application for breadth, depth, leadership potential, and the strength of the essay.
 We look for a broad range of curricular and extracurricular activities, with specific interests emerging in both.
 Written materials give students an opportunity to define, clarify, or add complexity to these aspects of their academic careers and personal lives.

 Students are also given a "challenge score" based on a number of curricular factors evident in their transcript.
 These factors include the level of math, science, and language coursework, the number of advanced courses (such as Advanced Placement, International Baccalaureate, dual enrollment, and community college courses), and grade trends.
 Academic performance will be assessed using unweighted high-school GPA or a submitted test score — whichever is stronger.

 When can students expect a decision?

-Summer applicants will receive decisions by mail beginning in the early fall.
+Summer applicants will receive decisions beginning in the early fall.
 We strive to send decisions no more than eight weeks from the submission of an application.

 My student heard back.
 What's next?

 For admitted students, remind them to take key steps: